sbiswas8/Estimation-algorithms/README.md

 These new algorithms use the Single Propagation Technique to significantly reduce the processing time of the UKF and the Particle Filter.

 # Instruction:
-To use EKF, UKF, PF, SPUKF, ESPUKF and ESPPF functions, add Estimation-algorithms folder in Set Path.
+To use EKF, UKF, particle_filter, SPUKF, ESPUKF and ESPPF functions, add Estimation-algorithms folder in Set Path.

 Further details about the functions can be found using help command, for example: execute help EKF to see details about the EKF function